rbrt-weiler/sophos-sg-smtp-logparser/NOTES.md

             "userTo": "user",
             "typeTo": "external",
             "mailSize": 34567,
-            "subject": "Dolor sit amet"
+            "mailSubject": "Dolor sit amet"
         }
     }
 }
 ```

 Key "user@hostA user@hostC" is sorted by host part; if the hosts are equal, the key is sorted by full address.
+Key "mailID4" formed by SHA'ing "queueID date time mailFrom mailTo".

 CLI arguments: